Last updated on September 24th, 2023 at 04:00 pm

 Lesson #2: RVs Require A Lot of Upkeep

 Not only is there a lot of routine, preventive maintenance, things on RVs break.
 A lot.
 And usually at the worst possible time.
-So, have an emergency fund and try to learn how to do things yourself as much as possible.
+So, just keep in mind that while you are on the road during your full-time RV travel adventure, you’ll need to have an emergency fund and try to learn how to do things yourself as much as possible.
 Here are just a few things we’ve had to pay to get fixed over the last year:

 - New truck tires